 System Testing is defined as testing the whole system including all the modules which are integrated as per the business requirements.
 It also comes under the black box testing technique.
 It must be done after integration testing and plays a major role in providing a high-quality product.
 However, it is difficult to perform testing on the whole system so mainly uses some of the automation testing tools.

 Sanity Testing can be defined as if a software application is facing the crashing issues at the initial stage of usage and may not be useful for further testing then there is a need of building an application to fix it.
 It also comes under one of the functional testing types.
 It can be done depending on the implementation and its impact.

 It is the first phase of testing that should be done on any new build application.
-Smoke Testing is a type of software testing used to perform the group of tests.
+Smoke Testing is a type of software testing used to perform a group of tests.
 It ensures to check whether basic functions of the software application are working correctly as per the business requirements.

-Unit Testing can be defined as testing of an individual software module or component.
+Unit Testing can be defined as the testing of an individual software module or component.
 It is quite opposite to the smoke testing.
 It is usually done by the programmer as the method of writing code to verify the written code in implementing business requirements.